 Note that the hands do not pull on the head; fixate a spot right above you when you do the movement.

 Every exercise is done slowly and with controlled form.
 For push-ups this means you go 2 seconds up and 2 seconds down.
 For pull-ups it means no swinging or kicking.
 There are no extra arm exercises because when you do push-ups and pull-ups you do exercise your arms.

 Do this home workout 2-3 times a week, remembering that more doesn’t make you big faster, but will just lead to overtraining.

 Cardio is as important to a fit body as lifting weights is!
 Do whatever you like to get your heart beat up, but my recommendation would be a team sport you enjoy.
 Soccer, basketball, volleyball and football are some examples for that, but you can also do dancing, cycling, skateboarding and many more.
 Just make sure you enjoy it and will keep it up.

 If you already have a weekly activity that can be classified as cardio, build the above plan around it, otherwise decide on one which fulfills the above criteria and which you’ll enjoy and keep doing.
 Some tips on how you should start doing cardio are in this article.

 Stay with this plan until you are able to do 30 consecutive push-ups and 7 consecutive pull-ups, which is my personal rule for dividing between beginning and intermediate trainees.

 Reaching these two milestones should take about six months.
 After that you are able to switch to more evolved workouts, that target different muscle groups separately.
 Here is a suitable intermediate home workout plan.

-For those of who would like to hear this summarized in a video, here it is:
+For those of you who would like to hear all this summarized in a single video, here it is: